-Equation (1) and (2) express that supply voltage reduction can achieve a quadratic power saving at the expense of a roughly linear frequency reduction.
-Hence, the amount of energy (power x time) consumed by a portable system can be controlled through the speed and voltage at which the processor operates [13]: we could decide to have a high performace system for a short period, or a lower performance for a longer duration.
-To exploit such a possibility, next generation processors will be designed to work under different voltage levels, thus enabling applications to run at different speeds.
+Equation (1) and (2) express that reducing the supply voltage can achieve a quadratic power saving at the expense of a roughly linear frequency reduction, as illustrated in Figure 2.

+Hence, the amount of energy (power x time) consumed by a portable system can be controlled through the speed and voltage at which the processor operates [14]: we could decide to operate with a high performance for a short period of time, or with a lower performance for a longer duration, or select a suitable intermediate behavior.
+To exploit such a possibility, most of the current processors are designed to work under different voltage levels, thus enabling applications to run at different speeds.

 When increasing the speed, we would expect all the application tasks to finish earlier, in order to improve system's performance.
 Unfortunately this is not always the case.
-In [16], Graham showed that several scheduling anomalies may arise when running real-time applications on multiprocessor systems.
-When tasks share mutually exclusive resources, such anomalies may also arise in a uniprocessor system, as it will be shown in the next session.
+In [17], Graham showed that several scheduling anomalies may arise when running real-time applications on multiprocessor systems.
+When tasks share mutually exclusive resources, such anomalies may also arise in a uniprocessor system, as it will be shown in the next section.